pallets/click/docs/utils.rst

 Click supports launching editors automatically through :func:`edit`.
 This is very useful for asking users for multi-line input.
 It will automatically open the user's defined editor or fall back to a sensible default.
-If the user closes the editor without saving the return value will be `None` otherwise the entered text.
+If the user closes the editor without saving, the return value will be `None` otherwise the entered text.

 Example usage::